-She had been there done that.
+In other words, she had been there, done that.

 The reason I recognized what was going on was because I had seen this happen at my very own school.
 A child signs up for Rock, Write and Record, ages 9-11.
 Comes in for year one at age 9 and is so psyched to be playing in a band.
 Then, that same child comes in year two at age 10, and finds him or herself bored, doing the same thing he or she did last year.

 They have checked out and might drop out of the band.

 This is a loss that is bigger than BMF.
 This loss often translates to a student’s relationship with wanting to learn music all together.
 A result that is against everything we aim to do here at the Brooklyn Music Factory which is to create a lifelong love of learning and playing music.